Bernardo López de Mendizábal: Government in New Mexico

 López de Mendizábal was appointed New Mexico's governor in 1658 to replace Juan Manso de Contreras.
 López and his wife arrived in Santa Fe late that year, although apparently he did not assume the position until July 11, 1659.
 During this period he also worked as a custos, an administrator that served to the Franciscans in this province.

 López chose the Spaniard Miguel de Noriega (native of Burgos, Spain, but resident in Mexico city) as secretary of government.

 López and Juan Ramírez, who arrived with him in New Mexico, clashed over his ideas about the established limits of the civil and religious functions.
 Also, López was accused for having established a similarity between himself and the Eucharist.
 This was "a statement that the Holy Office of the Inquisition" considered a serious matter.
 After this, López opposed to give Ramírez a welcome in Santa Fe.
-There were several major disagreements between López and the Franciscan missionaries in New Mexico, mainly relating to the payment of tributes by the Native Americans who lived in the Franciscan missions.
-López believed that these natives should pay taxes like the other residents of New Mexico, while the missionaries thought that Native Americans who served the Church not should paid them and defended that these Amerindians were sanctioned if they paid the tributes.
+There were several major disagreements between López and the Franciscan missionaries in New Mexico, especially Alonso de Posada, which related to the payments of taxes by Native Americans who lived in the Franciscan missions.
+López believed that these natives should pay taxes like the other residents of New Mexico, while the missionaries thought that Native Americans who served the Church not should pay them and defended that these Indians were sanctioned if they paid the tributes.
 In addition, López banned that the Franciscans could beat up the Native Americans who worked in the missions, a punishment that the Franciscans exercised at times when they believed it was needed.
 Ironically, he was also charged with labour exploitation of the natives and kidnapping Apaches to sell as slaves.

 The Franciscans registed the customs of López and his wife, Teresa, who, they suspected, was not a Christian.
 The records included their spotty attendance at Mass.
 However, López also recorded the "sexual indiscretions" who the clergy were carried out, whose members had sexual intercourse with women of their parishes.
 López himself also was engaging in that activity, as was recognized by the Franciscans.